Weak parabolic Harnack inequality and H\"older regularity for non-local Dirichlet forms: Introduction

-In this paper, we give general equivalent criteria for wPH in Theorem \ref{M1} and \ref{M2}.
+In this paper, we give general equivalent criteria for wPH in Theorems \ref{M1} and \ref{M2}.
 They are essential in the sense that PHI may fail under these conditions.
 To be exact, we remove the upper jumping smoothness condition (UJS), which is necessary for PHI by \cite[Proposition 3.3]{ckw-p}.
-Corollary \ref{w2S} follows easily, showing the relation between weak and strong parabolic Harnack inequalities.
-We will prove the two main theorems respectively in Sections \ref{PM1} and \ref{PM2}.
-After that, in Section \ref{Tail} we show the tail terms appearing in Harnack inequalities are automatic; in Section \ref{ctn} we obtain general continuity of caloric functions whose tails are only integrable over the time (which must be bounded in order for regularity in Theorem \ref{M2}); and finally in Section \ref{prob}, we compare caloric functions in analysis and in probability, so that \cite[Theorem 1.18]{ckw-p} could be adapted to the analytic setting.
+We will prove the two theorems respectively in Sections \ref{PM1} and \ref{PM2}.
+Further properties related to wPH are discussed in Sections \ref{Tail} and \ref{ctn}, regulating the tail term and yielding a more general continuity criterion respectively.
+These properties help connect our results with the stochastic theory \cite{ckw-e,ckw-p} on PHI.
+In particular, we obtain in Corollary \ref{M4} the relation between weak and strong parabolic Harnack inequalities.